BorklerCanCode/ex250307a/README.md

-## Building the application
+## Building the Application

-this repo's ./build.sh can be run to invoke all the cmake and cpack functions.
+This repo's ./build.sh can be run to invoke all the cmake and cpack functions.
 This will create cross-compiled executables which are subsequently propogated by existing code and integrations.

-### unit tests
+### Unit Tests

-unit tests are integrated directly and the results are observable at local/Docker/Repo level.
+Unit tests are integrated directly and the results are observable at local/Docker/Repo level.

 ### Docker

 Docker files are integrated in the repo.

-As with any docker prokect, be mindful of the .dockerignore file and its function/contents.
+As with any docker project, be mindful of the .dockerignore file and its function/contents.

 ### Other: kubernetes